junqi-jiang/junqi-jiang.github.io/_pages/Misc.md

 Most often I make fried rice, then it's Chinese style teriyaki chicken.

-Me and my lovely wife, we enjoy travelling around the world.
+Me and my lovely wife Norah, we enjoy travelling around the world.

 2 is greater than 1.